FransOv/ups2mqtt/README.md

 F     request Specificaton
 T01   request Test for 1 minute

-The response to each command are:
+The responses to each command are:

-Q1: Length = 47, Bitmap = 00101000:
+Q1: L length = 47, B bitmap = 00101000:

 LB240.0 000.0 241.0 000 49.0 14.2 30.8 00001000cr (L: Length, B: Bitmap)